NVISOsecurity/ee-outliers/README.md

 should_notify=0
 ```

+**Parameters**

+All required options are visible in the example, and are required.

 **How it works**

 The metrics model looks for outliers based on a calculated metric of a specific field of events.
 These metrics include the following: